iCAS-Lab/IMAC-Sim/README.md

 - spice_dir: The directory where spice files are located
 - dataset_file: Name of the dataset file
 - label_file: Name of the label file
-- weight_var: variation in the resistance of the synapses in Kohms
+- weight_var: percentage variation in the resistance of the synapses
 - testnum: Number of input test cases to run
 - testnum_per_batch: Number of test cases in a single batch
 - firstimage: Starting point of the test inputs in the dataset file